Encoding of categorical variables#

 Select features based on their data type#

 In the previous notebook, we manually defined the numerical columns.
 We could do a similar approach.
-Instead, we will use the scikit-learn helper function make_column_selector, which allows us to select columns based on their data type.
-We will illustrate how to use this helper.
+Instead, we can use the scikit-learn helper function make_column_selector, which allows us to select columns based on their data type.
+We now illustrate how to use this helper.

 from sklearn.compose import make_column_selector as selector